Next Chapter

 1. Highest In, First Out (HIFO)

-HIFO, or “Highest In, First Out,” assumes that the highest-cost items are sold first.
-This method is rarely used but can be advantageous in specific industries where companies want to minimize reported profits during periods of high inflation.
+HIFO, or “Highest In, First Out,” assumes that businesses prioritize selling the highest-cost items first.
+While rarely implemented, this method can be beneficial in industries aiming to reduce reported profits during periods of high inflation.

 For example, if a company has inventory purchased at different prices, using the HIFO method would mean selling the most expensive items first, thereby reducing taxable income.
 This can be useful for businesses looking to defer taxes, though it may result in a lower ending inventory value.